-In the past year, I’ve separated from my children’s father, sold our home, moved with my two adolescent children (8 and 11), and started a new job after 15+ years of everything being on autopilot.
+In the past year, I’ve seperated from my children’s father, sold our home, moved with my two adolescent children (8 and 11), and started a new job after 15+ years of everything being on autopilot.

 With so many life changes, my daily life feels like a constant balance of maintaining a routine and preparing for the unexpected.
 These days, it seems like there have been more “unexpected” moments than balance.